dontloseyourheadsu/CMaze/README.md

 ## Objective

 Clear the maze by taking the player to the goal without going through the walls.
+You can collect coins to get a better score.

 ## Symbols